How many of you travel regularly for work?

 Sticking to your clean eating by bringing some or all of the foods I suggested – and don’t forget those fresh dark, leafy greens – will also help you avoid getting sick.

 Make sure you stay hydrated, avoid excess sugar and get a good night’s rest.

 Keep Your Blood Sugar Stable

-I decided to document the first day that I was on the road in one of my Photo Food Journals.
+I decided to document the first day that I was on the road.
 As you can see, I was able to get up early enough to make myself an egg/greens/quinoa lunch to eat on the plane, which is exactly what I did.

 8:30 am Overnight oats with unsweetened coconut flakes, raisins, hemp seeds and walnuts before I left.